-As tenants you are responsible for paying gas and electricity bills.
-Gas and electricity meter readings are taken by us at the start of your tenancy and used to open accounts for you with Ebico, who are our recommended supplier.
+As tenants you are responsible for paying gas and electricity bills, unless you have chosen to opt into our bills inclusive scheme.
+Gas and electricity meter readings are taken by us at the start of your tenancy which you will need to provide to the gas and electricity companies to set up your billing accounts.

-Water in Southampton is provided by Southern Water, and you are responsible for water bills.
-We will inform Southern Water at the start of your tenancy, who will then set up an account for you.
+Water in Southampton is provided by Southern Water and you are responsible for water bills, unless you have chosen to opt into our bills inclusive scheme.
+We will take the water meter reading at the start of your tenancy which you will then need to provide to Southern Water to set up your billing account with them.
 Please see www.southernwater.co.uk if you require any further information.

 Full time students at the universities are exempt from paying Council Tax, but others are liable to pay.
 We notify Southampton City Council that you and your housemates have become the tenants at this property.
 The Council may then write to you to ask for proof of your full time student status, which you can obtain from your Faculty Office.
 Further information can be found at: www.southampton.gov.uk/council-tax/